conda-incubator/conda-project/README.md

 discussion of the differences between "It works for me." to "I've made sure that anyone can reliably execute my work."
 Conda Project is a framework that aims to help you to ensure a high degree of reproducibility in the projects you create.

+### How is this different from Anaconda Project?

+This package is intended as a successor to [Anaconda Project](https://github.com/Anaconda-Platform/anaconda-project).
+We chose to create Conda Project to foster community involvement, adopt newer standards like conda-lock, and provide a conda-native workflow.
+A [standalone conversion script](https://gist.github.com/AlbertDeFusco/e1bc5b960340e78ac9b563fc8de5c727) is provided.

 ## Installation